codacy/codacy-eslint9/workspaces/docs-generator/docs/description/@typescript-eslint_no-unsafe-declaration-merging.md

 TypeScript's "declaration merging" supports merging separate declarations with the same name.

 Declaration merging between classes and interfaces is unsafe.
-The TypeScript compiler doesn't check whether properties are initialized, which can cause lead to TypeScript not detecting code that will cause runtime errors.
+The TypeScript compiler doesn't check whether properties are initialized, which can lead to TypeScript not detecting code that will cause runtime errors.

 ```ts
 interface Foo {